AdobeDocs/commerce-operations.en/help/configuration/cron/custom-cron-tut.md

 ---
 title: Configure a custom cron job and cron group (tutorial)
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Use this step-by-step tutorial to create a custom cron job.
 ---

+# Configure a custom cron job

-This tutorial shows you step-by-step how to create a custom cron job and optionally a cron group in a sample [module](https://glossary.magento.com/module).
-You can use a module you already have or you can use a sample module from our [`magento2-samples` repository](https://github.com/magento/magento2-samples).
+This step-by-step tutorial shows how to create a custom cron job and optionally a cron group in a sample module.
+You can use a module you already have or you can use a sample module from our [`magento2-samples` repository][samples].

 Running the cron job results in a row being added to the `cron_schedule` table with the name of the cron job, `custom_cron`.